sika-007/sika-007/README.md

 - TypeScript
 - React.js
 - Material UI
-- Framer Motion and Three.js
+- Framer Motion
+- Three.js

 ## <p align="left">Wanna see the cool stuff I can do? 😏</p>
 These projects have been separated from a bunch to showcase my abilities.
 To see more, you can always hop into the repositories section or browse through my [portfolio](https://nsikakthomas.netlify.app).